 At the Erkel School, my principal teachers were Tamás Geröly and Gábor Juhász, who led the ensemble training courses.
 During this time, I got my first professional gigs and became member of my first working bands.
 One of my most influential teachers, however, was the Hungarian legend, András Mohay.
 He shaped my technique and vocabulary of improvisational patterns, with countless hours of coaching, for which I am forever grateful.

 In 2006 I was admitted to the Jazz Department of the Franz Liszt Academy of Music, and four years later I earned my BA in Jazz Drum Education and Performance.
-Here my teachers were Iván Nesztor, Imre Kőszegi, György Jeszenszky and Tamás Berdisz.
-I participated in master classes led by Jeff Ballard, Ed Thigpen, Joey Barron, Antonio Sanchez, Ferenc Németh and Péter Szendőfi.
+In 2018 I earned my Master Degree, too.
+Here my teachers were Iván Nesztor, Imre Kőszegi, György Jeszenszky, Tamás Berdisz and Ákos Benkó.
+I participated in master classes led by Jeff Ballard, Ed Thigpen, Joey Barron, Antonio Sanchez, Ferenc Németh, Howard Curtis and Péter Szendőfi.

 Since 2016 I’m a member of the Károly Gáspár Trio.
-The renowned pianist’s debut album by Hunnia Rcords, “The Outsider” won the readers poll of jazzma.hu and became the best Hungarian album of 2017, according to the voters.
+The renowned pianist’s debut album by Hunnia Records, “The Outsider” won the readers poll of jazzma.hu and became the best Hungarian album of 2017, according to the voters.
+New album by Tom-Tom Records Budapest is coming this year.

-In 2015 I founded my own band featuring saxophonist János Ávéd, guitarists Csaba Czirják and Márton Fenvyesi, bassist Ádám Bögöthy.
+In 2015 I founded my own band featuring saxophonist János Ávéd, guitarists Csaba Czirják and Márton Fenyvesi, bassist Ádám Bögöthy.
 We performed with great success in well-known jazz clubs and major jazz festivals in Hungary.
 The musicians are among the most respected young musicians of the Hungarian jazz scene, performing in many projects and leading their own bands.
-The Bendegúz Varga Quintet plays original compositions, a various list of rock songs, modern jazz standards and folk melodies.
+The Bendegúz Varga Quintet plays original compositions, a various list of rock songs, modern jazz standards.
 The instrumentation congregates the members varied musical influences, while acknowledging the common ground: the traditional acoustic jazz.
 The contender playing of the two extraordinary guitarists, and the intimate atmosphere of the saxophone’s ballad interpretation characterizes the sound of this unique band set up.
-The band’s debut album will be released in the spring of 2018.
+The band’s debut album entitled “Goldmund” was released in the spring of 2018.

 Hungarian Jazz Federation’s Combo Competition 2007: First Prize – Márton Fenyvesi Trio (Márton Fenyvesi-Balázs Horváth-Bendegúz Varga)